glhd/accounts-payable/README.md

-# accounts-payable
+# Accounts Payable

-Help collect tax documents and pay independent contractors
+A Laravel package to help collect tax documents and pay independent contractors.